 Because the virus dies quickly outside of the body, it's nearly impossible to get the infection through contact with toilets, towels or other objects used by an infected person.

 See more Expert Answers

-- Goldman L, et al. Cecil Medicine.
-23rd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2008. http://www.mdconsult.com/das/book/body/191371208-2/0/1492/0.html#.
-Accessed April 28, 2011.
+- Goldman L, et al. Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed April 27, 2014.

 - Genital herpes.
 National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/genitalHerpes/understanding/Pages/transmission.aspx.
 Accessed April 27, 2014.

 - Albrecht MA.
 Epidemiology, clinical manifestations, and diagnosis of genital herpes simplex virus infection. http://www.uptodate.com/home.
 Accessed April 27, 2014.

 - Genital herpes - CDC fact sheet.
 Centers for Disease Control and Prevention. http://www.cdc.gov/std/herpes/stdfact-herpes-detailed.htm.
 Accessed April 27, 2014.